Dicksonyankey/YouTube-PythonLessons/while loop/while_loop.md

 ### 1. <u>what are loops in python </u>

 Loops are a fundamental programming concept that allow a program to execute a block of code multiple times.They allow a program to perform repetitive tasks efficiently.
-However we can also say that loops are sequence of instructions that is continally repeated until a condition is reached.
+However we can also say that loops are sequence of instructions that is continually repeated until a condition is reached.

 ### 2. <u>The while statement</u>
 - Syntax of while loops